How to Maintain Your Website to Get Results

 - Testimonials.
 Every quarter, cull your best reviews from Tripadvisor, Angie’s List, OpenTable, Yelp, and other sites.
 Find ways to incorporate them into your site and social media feeds.
 Showing off recent reviews is a great way to show you are current and fresh in customers’ minds.
 Reviews are considered “social proof,” which means that reviews and testimonials prove your worth to other customers.

-It’s well documented that customers are more likely to believe other customers than to believe a business owner who is trying to sell them something.
+It’s well documented that customers are more likely to believe other customers than a business owner who’s trying to sell them something.
 Let your customers speak for your business.

 Are you ready to maintain your website like it’s a new car?
-Alright!
+Woohoo!
 And you’re off to the races.

 Am I the designer for you?